gokdenizozkan/ddd/README.md

 > ~~20.
 Address repository is written.~~
 > ~~21.
 Address Response Dto(s) are written.~~
 > ~~22.
 Address Request Dto(s) are written.~~
+> ~~23.
+Address coordinates retrieveing api is written.~~

 #### f8: Services retrieve only active entities

-1. Write a general specificiation to be used accross all services that will retrieve only active entities (An entity that is not deleted and is enabled.)
+~~1.
+Write a general specificiation to be used accross all services that will retrieve only active entities (An entity that is not deleted and is enabled.)~~
 2. Use the specification in all services.
-3. Services should be scalable to allow custom specifications to be used.
+~~3.
+Services should be scalable to allow custom specifications to be used.~~

 #### ~~f9: Errors are handled~~